West Virginia State Capitol

 The West Virginia State Capitol is the seat of government for the U.S. state of West Virginia, and houses the West Virginia Legislature and the office of the Governor of West Virginia.
-Located in Charleston, West Virginia, the building was dedicated in 1932.
+Located in Charleston, West Virginia, the building was designed by Cass Gilbert and dedicated in 1932.
 Along with the West Virginia Executive Mansion it is part of the West Virginia Capitol Complex, a historic district listed on the National Register of Historic Places.

 Background

 Prior to the American Civil War, the counties that would ultimately form West Virginia were a part of the state of Virginia; the state capital was in Richmond, Virginia.
 After Virginia seceded from the Union in 1861, the northwestern counties of Virginia loyal to the United States started the process which would ultimately create the State of West Virginia on June 20, 1863.

 Settling on a state capital location proved to be difficult.
 For several years, the capital of West Virginia shifted back and forth between Wheeling and Charleston.
 Other locations, including Martinsburg and Clarksburg were offered as alternatives.
 The state's citizens voted on the final location of their capital, Charleston, on August 7, 1877.